Photonic Freeze-In: Conclusion

 We have introduced photonic freeze-in, a scenario where dark matter is produced via photon annihilation in the early universe.
 This is a very minimal possibility which, besides the dark matter itself, requires only an additional heavy, charged state in the UV.

 We have delineated the parameter space where this scenario can achieve the correct relic abundance as a function of the reheat temperature, including the impact of non-instantaneous reheating.
 The phenomenologically interesting regions of the parameter space correspond to low reheat temperatures.

+While we have focused on dark matter that couples to $F^{\mu\nu} F_{\mu\nu}$, photonic freeze-in could equally proceed via a coupling to $F^{\mu\nu} \tilde{F}_{\mu\nu}$.
+The phenomenology of such scenarios is very similar to those we have presented, with the exception that the direct detection cross-section becomes both spin-dependent and momentum-suppressed.

-We have outlined possible UV completions for both scalar and fermionic dark matter, although it would be interesting undertake a more detailed model-building analysis in the future and to investigate the potential of LHC searches to test specific UV models.
+We have also outlined possible UV completions of the photonic freeze-in scenario for both scalar and fermionic dark matter.
+It would be interesting to undertake a more detailed model-building analysis in the future and to investigate the potential of LHC searches to test specific UV models.
 It would also be worthwhile to further study the dependence on the reheating dynamics.

 \acknowledgments We would like to thank Alexei Sopov for helpful comments.
 This work was supported in part by the Australian Research Council through the ARC Centre of Excellence for Dark Matter Particle Physics, CE200100008.
 P.C. is supported by the Australian Research Council Discovery Early Career Researcher Award DE210100446.